Skip to content

 Light pollution - A man-made problem for humans and the environment

 In everyday or public discussions, we now fortunately very often talk about the Environmental problems of our time.
-However, light pollution is still rather rarely one of them.
+However, light pollution is still rarely one of them.
 It is important that this changes and that we take the problem seriously.
-Because the bright light in the darkness has serious consequences for wildlife, for plants and especially for ourselves.

-Let's learn to live with as little electric light as necessary - and if possible, to get up with the sunrise and go to sleep with the sunset.
-That is by far the best remedy against light emissions.
+Because the bright light in the darkness has serious consequences for the animal world, for plants and, above all, for ourselves.
+Together, we must learn to live with as little electric light as necessary - and, if possible, to get up at sunrise and go to bed at sunset.
+This is by far the best way to combat light emissions.

-I hope this article has shed some light for you.
 Do you have any questions, suggestions or your own experiences with light pollution that you would like to share?
 Then I look forward to your comment.

 Stay sustainable,